syncfusion-content/javascript-docs/js/Diagram/ContextMenu.md

 {% endhighlight %}

-## Show or Hide Custom Context Menu
+## Conditionally show or hide context menu items at run time

-You can make a context menu to show or hide by the [contextMenuBeforeOpen](/api/js/ejdiagram#events:contextmenubeforeopen "contextMenuBeforeOpen") by this event you can set display property for the context menu.
-The following code example illustrates how to define those in events.
+You can conditionally show or hide context menu items at run time by using [contextMenuBeforeOpen](/api/js/ejdiagram#events:contextmenubeforeopen "contextMenuBeforeOpen") event.
+This event will trigger before opening the context menu and you can control the visibility of the context menu items here.
+The following code example illustrates how to control the visibility of the context menu item based on diagram elements selection.

 {% highlight javascript %}